werdna696/werdna696/README.md

 - 👋 Hi, I’m @werdna696
 - 👀 My interests are in all things A.I, computers and configuring system's
-- 🌱 I’m currently learning HTML, python and trying to uderstand how Github works.
+- 🌱 I’m currently learning HTML, python and trying to understand how Github works.
-- ✨ I’m looking to collaborate on ...
+- ✨ I’m looking to collaborate with anyone working on vacuum technology
 - 📫 How to reach me ...

 <!---